Air Purifier Buying Guide

 Air Purifiers Performance and Limitations

-The effectiveness of an air purifier varies on
+improving indoor air quality.
+The effectiveness of an air purifier varies along several

 One of the easiest particulates to filter from

 the air is dust.
 Dust is abundant and omnipresent, but these particles tend to range from visible (which are generally

 hardest airborne particulates to filter are cat dander and toxic